kathycui1/kathycui1/README.md

 - 👋 Hi, I’m Kathy!
-Thanks for visiting my Github account
-- 🌱 I’m currently a 4A Honours Mathematics (IT Management) student at the University of Waterloo
+- 🏫 I’m currently a 4A Honours Mathematics (IT Management) student at the University of Waterloo
-- 👀 Feel free to contact me at kathy.cui@uwaterloo.ca
+- 📧 Feel free to contact me at kathy.cui@uwaterloo.ca